sam5558/MAL-affinity/README.md

 ### How to use it

 This script works with Python3.6+.
-Tested on Linux Only.
+Tested on Linux and Mac.

 Before running the script, install these packages :